Simplify the following by combining like terms.12x+34x−12y+12y\fr... | Study Prep in Pearson+

 Combine the \(y\) terms by adding their coefficients: \(-\frac12 + \frac12\).
 Write this as \(\left(-\frac12 + \frac12\right)y\).

-Simplify the sums inside the parentheses to find the new coefficients for \(x\) and \(y\).
+Simplify the sums inside the parentheses to get the combined coefficients for \(x\) and \(y\).
 This will give you the simplified expression in terms of \(x\) and \(y\).

 Write the final simplified expression by including only the terms with nonzero coefficients after combining like terms.